harutekku/Various-Markdown-Notes/Concurrency/CppCon - Atomics.md

 ## `std::atomic<T>`
   - A class-wrapper around certain types providing them with atomic operations
     - Introduced in C++11
-  - During the operation, a execution core gets exclusive access to the memory
+  - During the operation, an execution core gets exclusive access to the memory
   - A core accessing atomic memory is guaranteed _not to_ see the intermediate state
     - That is, as long as any other core does atomics!